-Cat.
-II Provides an understanding of the industrial marketing process and practices.
+Provides an understanding of the industrial marketing process and practices.
 It presents the latest concepts, tools and techniques for marketing complex products and services to industrial and institutional users.
 Topics include: product innovation strategies; purchasing management and buyer behavior; major intelligence; pricing strategies and tactics; developing markets for new industrial products; bid proposals; industrial distribution; managing the industrial sales force; marketing controls.
-This course will be offered in 2013-14 and in alternating years thereafter.

 OPERATIONS AND INDUSTRIAL ENGINEERING (OIE)

-Cat.
-I To aid all engineering students in understanding economics and business constraints on engineering decision making.
+To aid all engineering students in understanding economics and business constraints on engineering decision making.
 Topics include evaluation of alternative; the six time-value-of-money factors; present worth, annual cash flow and rate-of-return analysis; incremental analysis; depreciation and income taxes; replacement analysis; inflation; handling probabilistic events; public economy; break-even and minimum cost points; and foreign exchange.
-Beginning with the course offerings in the 2009-2010 academic year, students may receive credit for both OIE 2850 and FIN 2200.

 Cat.
 I This course covers the fundamentals of developing efficient layouts for production and service facilities.
 Methods analysis, work measurement, material handling and material flow analysis are also covered.
 Mathematical models and computer tools are used to assist decision-making.
 Recommended background: BUS 2080 and BUS 3020.

-Cat.
-I This course in an introduction to the planning and controlling the material flow into, through, and out of an organization.
+This course in an introduction to the planning and controlling the material flow into, through, and out of an organization.
 It explains fundamental relationships among the activities that occur in the supply chain from suppliers to customers.
-In particular, the course addresses the types of manufacturing systems, demand management and forecasting, master production scheduling, materials requirements planning, capacity management, inventory management, distribution resource planning, JIT and lean principles, and other current topics that are pertinent to managing the material flow of supply chains.
-Recommended background: knowledge of calculus and BUS 3020.
-Students may receive credit for OIE 3401 or OIE 3410.
+In particular, the course addresses types of manufacturing systems, demand management and forecasting, master production scheduling, materials requirements planning, capacity management, inventory management, distribution resource planning, JIT and lean principles, and other current topics that are pertinent to managing the material flow of supply chains.
+Recommended background: MA 1020, 1021, 1022, 1101, 2611 and BUS 3020.

 Cat.
 I This course provides students with the analytical and management tools necessary to solve manufacturing and service quality problems.
 Topics include customer needs and quality, quality and cost relationships, process capability analysis, statistical process control, control charts for variables and attributes, design of experiments, and other Six Sigma problem solving methodology.
 Recommended background: BUS 3020 and MA 2612 or consent of the instructor.